yuanqing/rdd/README.md

 Serving on localhost:8888
 ```

-Here we&rsquo;re using the `-o` flag to open the rendered page in the web browser.
-The rendered Markdown will be updated automatically whenever we change `README.md`.
+Here we&rsquo;re using the `-o` flag to open our rendered page in the browser.
+The page will be updated automatically when we change `README.md`.

 ## Usage